 5 Elements of Highly Effective Students

-Based on my experience, there are five elements of highly effective students.
+I'd like to shere the following five elements of highly effective students.
 The first two are what I consider "God-given" elements, and the remaining three are what I refer to as "developed characters."

 #1: Physical fitness